How Much Can We Forget about Data Contamination?: Experimental Results

 In the previous sections, we trained small GPT-3 models from scratch.
-In this Section, we complement this analysis by pre-training from an intermediate OLMo-1B checkpoint \citep{groeneveld2024olmo}.
+In this Section, we complement this analysis by continual pre-training from intermediate OLMo-1B and OLMo-7B checkpoints \citep{groeneveld2024olmo}.
 Similar to the analysis in Section \ref{sec forgetting}, we insert the benchmark data at a specific point into the training data and then measure the subsequent forgetting.
-Unlike in the previous Section, we now insert the entire benchmark data -- we already have a ``clean'' baseline from the original OLMo-1B training run.
-We insert each benchmark question four times and contaminate with four different benchmarks: HellaSwag \citep{hellaswag}, WinoGrande \citealp{winogrande}, ARC-Easy \citep{allenai:arc}, and PiQA \citep{PiQA}.
+Unlike in the previous Section, we now insert the entire benchmark data -- we already have a ``clean'' baseline from the original OLMo training runs.
+We insert each benchmark question four times, and contaminate with four different benchmarks: HellaSwag \citep{hellaswag}, WinoGrande \citealp{winogrande}, ARC-Easy \citep{allenai:arc}, and PiQA \citep{PiQA}.

 Figure \ref{fig:olmo} depicts the result of the experiment.
-The effect of contamination is visible from the five leftmost points of every plot.
-The leftmost point corresponds to the uncontaminated model, and the next four points each depict the effect of one time contamination.
-Again, we see that {\it the immediate effect of contamination is significant}, leading to an average accuracy increase of 15 percentage points across the different benchmarks.
-At the same time, we also see that {\it the effect of contamination decays considerably as we continue training}.
-To contextualize this result, note that Figure \ref{fig:olmo} depicts less than 2000 gradient steps.
-The pre-training stage of OLMo-1B model consists of 739,328 gradient steps.
-This means that Figure \ref{fig:olmo} depicts less than 1\% of the total forgetting until pre-training is done.
+The leftmost point in every plot corresponds to the uncontaminated model, and the following four points depict the effect of contamination.
+The plots then depict how the effect of contamination is forgotten as we continue training.
+Similar to the results in the previous sections, {\it the immediate effect of contamination is significant}, leading to an average accuracy increase of 17 percentage points across the different benchmarks for the 7B model.
+At the same time, {\it the effect of contamination decays considerably as we continue training}.
+After continual pre-training for 13\% of the remaining training time, the evaluation on WinoGrande and ARC-Easy for the 7B model is no longer significantly different from the uncontaminated evaluation.
+On HellaSwag and PiQA, the effect of contamination has decayed to approximately 2 percentage points of overfitting.
+This demonstrates that {\it the effect of forgetting during pre-training is significant, even for a 7B parameter model}.